wlpotter/wlpotter.github.io/a-cv.markdown

 ## Digital Research

+{>>ADD WRIGHT CATALOGUE!<<}

 ### [The Syriac Gazetteer](http://syriaca.org/geo)

 Co-editor with David A. Michelson responsible for bringing the second edition of _[The Syriac Gazetteer](http://syriaca.org/geo)_ into conformance with the custom TEI schema, ingesting new data, and editing and data cleaning.
-The revised and expanded second edition of _[The Syriac Gazetteer](http://syriaca.org/geo)_ should be released in the fall of 2020.
+The revised and expanded second edition of _[The Syriac Gazetteer](http://syriaca.org/geo)_ should be released in the fall of 2021.

 ### Caesarea-Maritima.org: A Digital Archive (forthcoming)

-Technical Editor responsible for developing a TEI XML data model for literary testimonia related to Caesarea Maratima, populating a Zotero database with bibliographic sources for the study of Caesarea Maritima, transforming tabular data into TEI compliant XML records for use in _Caesarea-Maritima.org_, and training and managing research assistants to input and edit project data.
+Technical Editor responsible for developing a TEI XML data model for literary testimonia related to Caesarea Maritima, populating a Zotero database with bibliographic sources for the study of Caesarea Maritima, transforming tabular data into TEI compliant XML records for use in _Caesarea-Maritima.org_, and training and managing research assistants to input and edit project data.

+{>>INCLUDE: summer and fall roles in creating a better data pipeline and form for data entry and maintaining uniformity among the records<<}

 ### The Beth Qaṭraye Gazetteer (forthcoming)